 - A government entity

-As skilled truck accident lawyers in Georgia, the team at John Foy & Associates can help you figure out which person, organization, or combination of parties might be liable for the harm you’ve suffered.
+As skilled truck accident lawyers in Georgia, our legal team can help you determine which person, organization, or combination of parties might be liable for the harm you’ve suffered.

 We can also help you understand how long you have to file your claim and how much you should get as compensation.
-However, you may be able to secure a fair settlement without needing to take the government to court.
+However, you may secure a fair settlement without taking the government to court.

 How Negligence Is Established in Georgia Truck Accident Cases

-Under the Official Code of Georgia Annotated (OCGA) § 51-1-2, “ordinary negligence” means the lack of ordinary diligence, which is care exercised by regularly prudent individuals in the same or similar situations.
-If a person or party fails to uphold that diligence and it results in a truck accident, they have been negligent in that accident.
+Under the Official Code of Georgia Annotated (OCGA) § 51-1-2, “ordinary negligence” means the lack of ordinary diligence, which is care a reasonable person would provide in similar situations.
+If a person or party fails to uphold that diligence and it results in an accident, they have been negligent in that accident.

-To seek compensation for damages in a truck accident, you will need to show where negligence lies.
-Negligence is established through evidence demonstrating how the accident happened and what damages were suffered as a result.
+You must show where negligence lies to seek compensation for damages in a commercial vehicle accident.
+Negligence is established through evidence demonstrating how the accident happened and what damages you suffered.
 This can be difficult to do, which is why it’s so important to work with a lawyer for a truck accident early on in the process.

 How Fault Affects Compensation in Your Truck Accident Claim

-In Georgia, if you were less than 50% negligent in the accident, you can still receive compensation for your damages.
-However, what you can acquire would be reduced based on the percentage of fault you hold.
+In Georgia, you can still receive compensation for your damages if you were less than 50% negligent in the accident.
+However, what you can acquire is reduced based on the percentage of fault you hold.
 If you are 10% responsible for the crash, your compensation is reduced by 10% as well, for example.

 A truck driver may be uninsured or underinsured if: